open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Next steps
 #############

-This plugin are a number of ways this plugin could be enhanced.
+There are a number of ways this plugin could be enhanced.
 To practice creating different kinds of UI elements, you could try implementing some of the features below, or come up with your own!

 - Ensure an "OFF" event is sent when the output bit is changed.